markeastman/vaadin-demo/README.md

 ## Security
-The security for the systems is based upon simple username and password authentication but I want to test the ability for users to have personas (similar to groups) and for them to select the persona they want to see a menu for and work as.
+The security for the systems is based upon simple username and password authentication, but I want to test the ability for users to have personas (similar to groups) and for them to select the persona they want to see a menu for and work as.
 So a user could act as an administrator sometimes but generally as say a credit controller the rest of the time.
 He can move between these two personas as he wants so as not to get flooded with menu